biicode/docs/reference/configuration_files.rst

 	- Files located inside your block, but not inside your ``bii`` folder.
 These are files related with your code file types filtering settings: ``ignore.bii`` and ``types.bii``.
 As they are hierarchical configuration files (their contents apply to current and descendant folders files), theres is no sense in placing these files inside the block ``bii`` file, as it should not contain source code; just settings.

-You will learn more about the previously introduced configuration files in this section:

-* The :doc:`policies.bii<configuration_files/policies>` determines rules to be applied when finding or updating specific versions of the dependencies.

 **All these configuration files are explained in detail in their corresponding subsections**:

 .. toctree::